i05nagai/memorandum/language/english_speaking.md

     * the belief that particular events are the result of a secret plan by a group of people
     * I have heard that conspiracy theory many times
 * trigger
+    * paging alerts wre triggered when the SLO was exceeded
 * undeniable
     * It is undeniable that the company is facing a serious financial crisis.
 * matter